 Bob pulled into his driveway and pressed the garage door opener.
-The door slowly rose allowing a beam of sunlight through the opening.
+The door slowly rose to allow a beam of sunlight through the opening.
 It reflected brilliantly throughout the garage.
 He drove the car in, clearly noticing there in the corner, barely visible amongst the clutter, Merle’s clubs with their lustrous shafts protruding from the pile.

 “They’re not exactly Pings.
 But they’re all I got!

-Maybe a good spit shine and some elbow grease will get rid of the dust and grime and make them look a little better” he thought to himself.
+Maybe a good spit-shine and some elbow grease will get rid of the dust and grime and make them look a little better” he thought to himself.

 He stopped the car and shut off the engine.
-He left the car, went directly to the clubs and immediately took them to the basement for their refurbishment.
-He placed the bag on the floor next to the sink, took out a can of metal polish, some cleaner, a brush and a couple of soft rags.
+He left the car, went directly to the clubs, and immediately took them to the basement for their refurbishment.
+He placed the bag on the floor next to the sink, took out a can of metal polish, some cleaner, a brush, and a couple of soft rags.

-He pulled the driver from the bag, grasped it by the grip and waggled it back and forth a little.
+He pulled the driver from the bag, grasped it by the grip, and waggled it back and forth a little.
 It had strange electricity about it.
 Somehow, it felt different; different from any club he had ever held.
 It yielded an immediate presence of firmness and control.
 It had a feeling of confidence about it.
 It had a ‘just can’t miss’ sense that radiated through him.
-It was that sensation he had when everything was going perfectly right, when he knew he was playing his flawless best.
+It was that sensation he had when everything was going perfectly right when he knew he was playing his flawless best.
 It continuously flowed from the club as he held it.
 He recognized that feeling, as the same one he had that day he shot his best game ever, the eighty-one at Green Branch, four years ago.

 He had that elusive sense of complete control, there in the palms of his hands.
 That which usually came only in brief, unpredictable spurts was now all his, that feeling of certainty and mastery he had always sought.
 It filled him completely.
 He was overwhelmed by the strength of the emotion and he reveled in it.